 Utica College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.

-Lake Superior State University is accredited by the Higher Learning Commission (HLC).
+KWU is accredited by The Higher Learning Commission (HLC).

 Online Bachelor’s in Homeland Security Careers